Skip to main content

 Behavior Safety Assessment (BSAT)

-SOESD partners with district education staff, public mental health, law enforcement, and juvenile justice agencies to provide Behavior Safety Assessment (formerly threat assessment) and Sexual Incident Response, to all participating school districts in Jackson, Josephine and Klamath counties.Ā
+SOESD partners with district education staff, public mental health, law enforcement, and juvenile justice agencies to provide Behavior Safety Assessment (formerly threat assessment)to all participating school districts in Jackson, Josephine and Klamath counties.Ā

 A Behavioral Safety Assessment helps identify situations that could potentially lead to violence or harm.
 It evaluates the severity of these risks and creates safety plans and monitoring strategies.
 Southern Oregon Service District utilizes an assessment protocol modeled after the Salem-Kaiser Cascade Student Threat Assessment.
 This protocol is comprehensive, grounded in research, emphasizes equity, is trauma informed, and prioritizes the needs of students and the community.
 Its objective is to enhance both physical and psychological safety within school environments.